greim/stoar/readme.md

 These will be singletons which should be accessible to the rest of your code.

  1. Create a dispatcher.
- 1. Create one or more data stores.
+ 1. Create one or more stores from the dispatcher and provide action callbacks for each.
- 1. Create a commander from the dispatcher.
+ 1. Create a commander from the dispatcher, with optional custom methods.
  1. Create a notifier from the dispatcher.

 Next, wire up these objects.

- 1. Register each data store with the dispatcher, providing an *action callback*.
-Within the callback, mutate the store's contents as appropriate, depending on the action.
  1. Listen for change events on the notifier, re-rendering your top-level React component(s) for each change.
 Do not listen for change events from anywhere but the top level components, as changes will propagate down via your render functions.
  1. Send actions to the commander in response to various events in your app, e.g. user-initiated, server-push, app initialize, window resize, polling/fetching, etc. Actions always have the signature `(action, payload)` where `action` is a string and `payload` is any value whatsoever.
  1. At any point in the app it's okay to read data from the stores.
 However, only in a given store's action callback is it okay to mutate that store.